General (scope, time limits)

 Legal assistance

 Asylum seekers have the right to receive free counselling and legal representation at first instance, regardless of the applicable procedure (accelerated, extended, Dublin).[80]
-This accompanying measure aims compensate the overall aim to speed-up the decision-making process.
-In order to ensure this legal protection, SEM contracted service providers from recognised charitable organisations to carry out these tasks in the federal asylum centres and at the airports of Geneva and theoretically[81] in Zurich.
+This accompanying measure aims to compensate the overall objective to speed-up the decision-making process.
+In order to ensure this legal protection, SEM contracted service providers from recognised charitable organisations to carry out these tasks in the federal asylum centres and at the airports of Geneva and, theoretically,[81] in Zurich.
 They are paid based on the number of signed powers of attorney.
 These organisations were selected through a public call for tenders and all of them have solid experience in providing legal support and representation to applicants.
-They currently comprise 4 organisations which are present in the 6 federal asylum centres, and their mandate has been extended until 28 February 2023.
+They currently comprise 4 organisations which are present in the 6 federal asylum centres, and their mandate was extended until 28 February 2025.
 The organisations are as follows:

 Source: Swiss Refugee Council, addresses and contacts available at: https://bit.ly/3pYFvVt.

 Although mandated by the federal migration authority SEM, independence and confidentiality in the work of legal representation must be guaranteed.[82]
-UNHCR published a series of recommendations addressed to legal counselors and representatives as well as managers to ensure a legal protection of good quality.[83]
+UNHCR published a series of recommendations addressed to legal counsellors and representatives as well as managers to ensure a legal protection of good quality.[83]
 The quality of the legal protection was evaluated in an external evaluation mandated by SEM.
 The results were published in August 2021.[84]
+An internal evaluation mandated by the SEM took place in 2023 following the public call for tenders for the legal protection service in the six asylum regions issued on 1 March 2024.[85]
+The service providers are due to be selected in Summer 2024.

 Each asylum seeker is assigned a legal representative from the start of the preparatory phase and for the rest of the asylum procedure, unless the asylum seeker expressly declines this.
 The legal representative assigned should inform the asylum seeker as quickly as possible about the asylum seeker’s chances in the asylum procedure.
 The so-called legal protection in the federal asylum centres, consisting in principle of an advice office and legal representation, mainly carries out the following tasks:[89]